07 Jan Sadie

-“Stop it.”
-I whispered.
+“Stop it,” I whispered.
 “Stop it right now.”

 “Come into the dark with me.
 Come into the damp and dark.
 It’s nice.”

 If Carol hadn’t opened the garage door then, I’m not sure what would have happened to me.
 Suddenly, the blinding light of the hallway was pouring in.
 I recall abruptly being face to face with two dark holes set deep into taut and colorless skin.
 And the terrible, inhumanly wide grin, inches from my nose.
 I also got the impression of long stringy black hair.
 I had always thought ghosts were transparent, but this one seemed very solid.
-In that moment, I had a horrible feeling that she wished to consume me.
+At that moment, I had a horrible feeling that she wished to consume me.
 But Carol had the back of my shirt in her fist, and even as Sadie lunged, jaws snapping with a horrifying clacking noise, Carol dragged me out of that hellish place.
-She yanked the door shut behind us and we collapsed, gasping, on the floor.
+She yanked the door shut behind us, and we collapsed, gasping, on the floor.
 My eyes were glued to the gap beneath the door, where pale fingers with long and cracked nails scrabbled madly for a few moments and then retreated.
 Perhaps I was seeing things, but they looked as though they were fading, like smoke dispersing through the air.

 I quit the next day.
-I’m still looking for a new job, but I think it’s important to take my time.
+I’m still looking for a new job, but I think it’s essential to take my time.
 Carol and I meet occasionally for coffee.
 Neither of us likes to speak about that day.
 I’m not sure how much she saw, but we share a strange bond between us.
 I as the survivor, and she as the rescuer.
 I contacted some of the other women who used to work for that company.
 Few wanted to speak to me about Sadie, but I did learn some important facts.
-Sadie has only gone after people who turned out the lights, and she has a special attraction to those who know her name.
+Sadie has only gone after people who turned out the lights, and she has a unique attraction to those who know her name.

 I sleep with the lights on in my apartment now, and I don’t go out at night.
 I know Sadie has been in that garage for a long time- but I can’t help feeling that she wanted to follow me.
-Sometimes, when I step out of a room I imagine, or I think that I imagine, the sound of her scraping those long fingernails down the walls.
+Sometimes, when I step out of a room, I imagine, or I think that I do, the sound of her scraping those long fingernails down the walls.
 Occasionally I find that the objects I place on my kitchen table have fallen to the floor while my back was turned.
 I might just be psyching myself out.
 If Sadie did follow me home, why would she be taking so long to finish me off?

 Maybe she’s just waiting for me to turn off the lights.

-Credit To – C.F.
+Credit: C.F.
 Campbell